-Clermont Mercy in Batavia and Mercy Anderson are a 20 minute drive.
-Both offer emergency medical care.
+Mercy Health Clermont Hospital and Mercy Health Anderson Hospital are both a 20-minute drive.
+They offer emergency medical care.
 The village also has its own life squad.
-Cincinnati's hospital complex is 40 minutes average driving time.
+Cincinnati’s hospital complex (The Christ Hospital, University Hospital, Children’s Hospital Medical Center and Good Samaritan Hospital) are approximately 40 minutes average driving time.

 Quaint shops and restarurants line Front Street where independent merchants conduct their trade in a semi-rural atmosphere along Front Street overlooking the beautiful Ohio River.
 Convenience goods stores are found at crossroads in the townships.
 Shopping has become a pleasant chore with the advent of the big centers in adjoining Anderson Township and Eastgate.

 Marinas are in abundance on the Ohio River, with over 100 miles of unbroken water for sailing enthusiasts or advocates of power boating.
 Public golf courses are 15 minutes drive.
 The high school in New Richmond has a summer recreational program which includes swimming in its indoor pool as well as tennis and other outdoor sports.
 Three bowling establishments are within a 20-minute drive.
 There are leagues for boys and girls of all ages which provide competition in baseball, basketball, football and soccer.